 BGP/MPLS L3 VPN

-Border Gateway Protocol/ Multiprotocol Label Switching (BGP/MPLS) L3 Virtual rivate Network (VPN) allows a Service Provider (SP) or an Enterprise to provide the service of interconnecting geographically dispersed customer sites.
-This type of service can be provided to multiple customers over the common network backbone infrastructure of the Service Provider, while:
+Border Gateway Protocol/ Multiprotocol Label Switching (BGP/MPLS) L3 Virtual Private Network (VPN) allows a Service Provider (SP) or an Enterprise to provide the service of interconnecting geographically dispersed customer sites.
+This type of service can be provided to multiple customers over the common network backbone infrastructure of the Service Provider while performing the following tasks:

 • Allowing for overlapping IP addresses among customers.

-• Having constrained route distribution – such as, only those routers in the Service Provider’s network that need the customer routes, have them.
+• Having constrained route distribution – only those routers in the Service Provider network that require the customer routes have them.

-BGP/MPLS L3 VPN is available when configuring BGP in the multi-agent routing protocol model.
+Configure BGP/MPLS L3 VPN using BGP in the multi-agent routing protocol model.

-A Virtual Private Network, or VPN, is a set of geographically dispersed sites attached to the Service Provider’s (SP) backbone, with IP interconnectivity amongst the sites.
+A Virtual Private Network, or VPN, consists of a set of geographically dispersed sites attached to the Service Provider’s (SP) backbone, with IP interconnectivity among the sites.
 Using this scenario, the customer can obtain “VPN service” from the SP.
-The SP will provide a VPN service to multiple customers, using this common backbone network infrastructure.
-The sample VPN topology diagram below illustrates three sites where a customer is being interconnected over the SP backbone network.
+The SP provides a VPN service to multiple customers, using this common backbone network infrastructure.
+The sample VPN topology diagram illustrates three sites where a customer interconnects over the SP backbone network.

 At each site, the Customer Edge router (CE) attaches to the Provider’s Edge router (PE).
-The CE can attach to more than one PE, and in these cases the CE is said to be “multi-homed”.
-The routers in the SP core network, those which do not attach to any CE, are referred to as “P” routers.
-The “P” routers do not need to know about the customer routes.
+The CE can attach to more than one PE, and in these cases, the CE becomes “multi-homed”.
+The routers in the SP core network, without attachment to any CE, are referred to as “P” routers.
+The “P” routers do not know about the customer routes.

 Figure 1.
 MPLS Enabled Core Schematic

 The CE attaches to PE in a VRF.
-The routes learned from the CE are programmed in the corresponding VRF and the PE then distributes the routes to other PEs as “VPN routes” using MP-BGP.
-This is done by using two new BGP address families, VPN-IPv4 (AFI=1, SAFI=128) and VPN-IPv6 (AFI=2, SAFI=128).
+The routes learned from the CE program in the corresponding VRF and the PE then distributes the routes to other PEs as “VPN routes” using MP-BGP.
+The switch uses two new BGP address families, VPN-IPv4 (AFI=1, SAFI=128) and VPN-IPv6 (AFI=2, SAFI=128).

 On the PEs, corresponding to the VPN, VRFs configure with the RD and one or more import and export RTs.
 The RD attaches to the customer route to create a VPN route.
-By picking a unique RD for each VRF and attaching it to the customer route, the VPN route is unique.
+By picking a unique RD for each VRF and attaching it to the customer route, the VPN route becomes unique.
 This allows for customers with overlapping IP addresses to be managed by the Service Provider.
-This unique VPN route is advertised to other PEs along with the configured export RT and the VPN label.
+This unique VPN route advertises to other PEs along with the configured export RT and the VPN label.
 The PE router allocates a VPN label per VRF and address family.
-The PE router programs its Label FIB (LFIB) with this label information.
-When the PE router receives an incoming MPLS packet with the VPN label as the topmost label, it pops the label and does an IP lookup in the associated VRF.
+The PE router programs the Label FIB (LFIB) with this label information.
+When the PE router receives an incoming MPLS packet with the VPN label as the topmost label, it pops the label and performs an IP lookup in the associated VRF.
 The PE router also maintains a mapping of import RTs to the corresponding VRFs.
-This mapping is used later when deciding into which VRFs a received VPN route should be imported into.
+The switch uses the mapping when deciding into which VRFs to import a received VPN route.

 The PE learns customer routes from the CE through the PE-CE routing protocol, which could be Static routing, EBGP, OSPF, or ISIS.
-The PE will install those customer routes in the associated VRF, with the CE as the nexthop.
-The customer routes in the VRF are exported into the BGP VPN table as VPN routes, along with the VPN label and the configured export RTs as BGP path attributes.
-These VPN routes are then advertised to other PEs which have been activated for the VPN address-families (VPN-IPv4/VPN-IPv6).
+The PEinstalls those customer routes in the associated VRF, with the CE as the nexthop.
+The customer routes in the VRF export into the BGP VPN table as VPN routes, along with the VPN label and the configured export RTs as BGP path attributes.
+These VPN routes then advertise to other PEs which have been activated for the VPN address-families (VPN-IPv4/VPN-IPv6).
 The PE then sets itself as the nexthop while advertising the VPN routes.
 The PE which receives those VPN routes strips out the RD and import them as IPv4 or IPv6 routes into the VRFs.
 The list of VRFs into which the route is imported is determined based on the mapping of import RTs to VRFs.
 These routes will be programmed into the FIB along with the VPN label and the remote PE as the nexthop.
-Once these routes are installed in the VRF, the CE connected to that VRF will learn those routes (based on the PE-CE routing protocol) and make it available it in the customer network that it is attached to.
-This way the geographically dispersed customer sites learn of each other’s networks and IP reachability is established between the them.
+Once these routes install in the VRF, the CE connected to that VRF learns those routes, based on the PE-CE routing protocol, and make it available it in the attached customer network.
+This way the geographically dispersed customer sites learn of each other’s networks and IP reachability establishes between the them.

 Forwarding

-In the Service Provider’s core network there should be MPLS LSPs between the PEs.
-That is, the connection to the VPN next-hop should be over an MPLS tunnel.
-The MPLS LSPs in the core could be setup using RSVP-TE or LDP in conjunction with OSPF/ISIS or ISIS-SR.
+In the Service Provider’s core network, there should be MPLS LSPs between the PEs.
+The connection to the VPN next-hop should be over an MPLS tunnel.
+Set up the MPLS LSPs in the core using RSVP-TE or LDP in conjunction with OSPF/ISIS or ISIS-SR.

-When the PE receives an IP packet from the CE destined to the remote site, it does an IP lookup in the VRF to which the CE is connected.
-This lookup provides the VPN label to be used and the nexthop, which would be the remote-PE.
-The VPN label is imposed on the IP packet and the resulting MPLS packet is then tunneled through the MPLS LSP to the remote PE.
-As result of penultimate hop popping, the MPLS packet arrives at the remote PE with the VPN label as the topmost label.
-The label lookup results in the VPN label being popped and an IP lookup will be done in the associated VRF.
-Note that the PE would have programmed this label action when it allocated the label to start with.
-That IP lookup will result in the IP packet being forwarded out to the CE.
+When the PE receives an IP packet from the CE destined to the remote site, it performs an IP lookup in the VRF to the connected CE.
+This lookup provides the VPN label to use and the next hop, the remote-PE.
+The switch imposes the VPN label on the IP packet and the resulting MPLS packet then tunnels through the MPLS LSP to the remote PE.
+As result of hop popping, the MPLS packet arrives at the remote PE with the VPN label as the topmost label.
+The label lookup results in popping the VPN label and an IP lookup performed in the associated VRF.
+Note that the PE would have programmed this label action when it allocated the label.
+That IP lookup results in the IP packet forwarded out to the CE.

-Configuring BGP/MPLS L3 VPN involves enabling the SP core for MPLS and then configuring the PEs with the required BGP configuration.
+Configuring BGP/MPLS L3 VPN requires enabling the SP core for MPLS and then configuring the PEs with the required BGP configuration.

-It is assumed that the SP core network is enabled for MPLS.
-This involves configuring an IGP (OSPF/ISIS) followed by a label distribution protocol such as LDP, RSVP-TE or ISIS-SR. Typically, loopback interfaces are configured on all the PE and the P routers and the IGPs exchange reachability to those loopback interfaces.
-And then the MPLS Label Distribution Protocol will set up MPLS LSPs/tunnels between all those loopbacks.
+The configuration assumes that you have enabled the SP core network for MPLS, by configuring an IGP (OSPF/ISIS) followed by a label distribution protocol such as LDP, RSVP-TE or ISIS-SR. Typically, configure loopback interfaces on all the PE and the P routers and the IGPs exchange reachability to those loopback interfaces.
+And then the MPLS Label Distribution Protocol sets up MPLS LSPs/tunnels between all the loopbacks.

 switch# configure terminal